cablehead/stacks/README.md

     - cmd-k, then cmd-e
     - clicking on Copy doesn't work
     - click on Capture doesn't work
+    - ESC should clear filter instead of closing window

 - bug: copying text now focuses filter, instead of copying